Jeffchiucp/Parse_WallPosts/README.md

 Known Issues:
-1. The app would not build successfully because the implementation of Core Data is not complete.
-I document the issues at the tickets Issue 20.
-I create a reference to the Core Data.
-The file that holds the image name.
-I wrote the image Name and I set the image to the Cache, and store the image, and write it to the Path (imageCache).
-More work needs to be resolved at WallPostViewController.
-The project needs to be set up to use Core Data persistence.
+The project is set up to use Core Data persistence.
 We just need to save and fetch the managed objects.
+Core Data Implementation.
+There are more work needs to be done at WallPostViewController.